ljvmiranda921/ljvmiranda921.github.io/projects/index.md

 permalink: /projects/
 ---

-I present to you some of the works I've done for my side-projects.
-Check them out!
+I present to you side-projects that I've built and currently maintaining.
+If you're looking for my [other data projects](/tag/data%20project/), I've moved them in the [Notebook](/notebook/) page to showcase here the long-term works I've done.

 <div class="projects-home">
   <ul class="posts">